InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments

 Table~\ref{tab:repair-results} presents the overall repair evaluation on 319 incorrect submissions since \Clara's repair algorithm does not support the C implementation of 101 incorrect submissions (24.05\% of the instances).
-Entries in bold correspond to the highest number of submissions repaired, the lowest number of errors of structural mismatch, or the lowest number of executions that did not repair a program using a timeout of 10 minutes (600s). \Clara's clustering technique (line 1, Table~\ref{tab:repair-results}) can only repair 229 (around 72\%) of the incorrect submissions and shows the largest percentage of instances that were not repaired due to timeout (20.69\%). \InvAAST using \textsc{KMeans} and the BoW based on \AAST and Invariants achieved the highest score, repairing 84.95\% of the supported incorrect submissions.
-The bag of words based only on invariants has the highest percentage of structural mismatch (11.91\%), which may be explained by \Clara's inability to use a program with a different control flow in the repair process.
+Entries in bold correspond to the highest rate of submissions repaired, the lowest percentage of structural mismatch errors, or the lowest rate of timeouts, i.e., executions that did not repair a program using a timeout of 10 minutes (600s).

+One can see in line 1 (Table~\ref{tab:repair-results}) that \Clara, using its own clusters, can only repair 229 (around 72\%) of the incorrect submissions and shows the largest percentage of instances that were not repaired due to timeout (20.69\%).
+Secondly, the configuration using \InvAAST's \textsc{KMeans} and the BoW based on \AAST and Invariants achieved the highest score, repairing 84.95\% of the incorrect submissions.
+Furthermore, the BoW based only on invariants has the highest percentage of structural mismatch (11.91\%), which may be explained by \Clara's inability to use a program with a different control flow in the repair process.
 Using only invariants on a vector representation helps clustering programs with similar semantics, although it does not take into account the programs' structure (control flow).
 Hence, a higher rate of structural mismatch is observed.

-Since the BoW based on \AASTs and invariants achieved the best results either in the program clustering experiment (see Section~\ref{sec:results-clustering}) as when repairing submissions using \InvAAST with \textsc{KMeans}' clusters (lines 2-5 in Table~\ref{tab:repair-results}), we opted to only use the BoW based on \AAST and invariants when finding the closest correct program (line 6, Table~\ref{tab:repair-results}).
+Since the BoW based on \AASTs and program invariants achieved the best results both in the program clustering experiment (see Section~\ref{sec:results-clustering}) as well as when repairing submissions (lines 2-5 in Table~\ref{tab:repair-results}), we opted to use only this BoW when finding the closest correct program (line 6, Table~\ref{tab:repair-results}).
 Regarding the use of just one correct solution to fix an incorrect submission, the \emph{Closest Program (\textsc{KMeans})} approach did not achieve better results than using the set of clusters' representatives.